recaptime-dev/legal-policies/docs/mod-policies/coc-enforcement.md

 conduct were adopted, alongside Mozilla's diversity and inclusion guidelines, with some adjustments specific to our community and internal spaces.

+## Scope

+Any activity performed using a `@crew.recaptime.eu.org` email address must follow the Code of Conduct as published for kernel.org, just as any individual using a corporate email account must follow the specific rules of that corporation.
+Additional policies may apply, including the

 ## Application of [Consequence Ladder]

 [Consequence Ladder]: https://github.com/mozilla/inclusion/blob/master/code-of-conduct-enforcement/consequence-ladder.md